Pregnant with twins

 Are you carrying twins?

-You might suspect that you are carrying more than one baby if:
+You might think you're carrying more than 1 baby if:

 - you seem bigger than you should be for your dates